CREATIVE FUTURES FUND

 • who the proposed work will be made for, and how they may engage with it

-• contribution to a diverse cultural expression in the context of the wider Australian arts sector.
+• relevance and the importance of the proposed Australian story and its contribution to diverse cultural expression in the context of the wider Australian arts sector.

 1. Viability